dotnet/roslyn/Syntax-Visualizer.md

 This document is an overview of the Syntax Visualizer tool that ships as part of the .NET Compiler Platform (“Roslyn”) SDK Preview.
 The Syntax Visualizer is a Visual Studio Extension that facilitates inspection and exploration of Roslyn syntax trees and can be used as a debugging aid when you develop your own applications atop the .NET Compiler Platform (“Roslyn”) APIs.

 ## Getting Started
-Let’s begin by getting a box set up with Visual Studio "14" CTP 3.
-Either install [Visual Studio "14" CTP 3](http://www.visualstudio.com/en-us/downloads/visual-studio-14-ctp-vs.aspx) and the [Visual Studio "14" SDK](http://www.visualstudio.com/en-us/downloads/visual-studio-14-ctp-vs.aspx), or grab a [prebuilt Azure VM image](http://blogs.msdn.com/b/visualstudioalm/archive/2014/06/04/visual-studio-14-ctp-now-available-in-the-virtual-machine-azure-gallery.aspx).
+Let’s begin by getting a box set up with [Visual Studio 2015](https://github.com/dotnet/roslyn/wiki/Getting-Started-on-Visual-Studio-2015).

-Then, download the [Syntax Visualizer VSIX package](http://visualstudiogallery.msdn.microsoft.com/70e184da-9b3a-402f-b210-d62a898e2887).
-You can also search for Syntax Visualizer within VS under Tools –> Extensions and Updates to install the package directly.
-This is useful when installing the Syntax Visualizer into the Roslyn hive of VS used to debug your diagnostics, code fixes and refactorings.
+The Syntax Visualizer is installed as part of the [.NET Compiler Platform SDK](https://visualstudiogallery.msdn.microsoft.com/2ddb7240-5249-4c8c-969e-5d05823bcb89).

 To understand the concepts presented in this document better, I would strongly recommend reading the [.NET Compiler Platform (“Roslyn”) Overview document](https://github.com/dotnet/roslyn/wiki/Roslyn%20Overview).
 This document provides a very good overview of the .NET Compiler Platform (“Roslyn”) APIs including syntax trees, nodes, tokens, and trivia.